 Stuff your face with Indonesian food!

-While doing some research into typical Dutch cuisine, I discovered much to my surprise that Indonesian food is a large part of the identity of the Netherlands.
+While doing some research into typical Dutch cuisine, I wanted to know what to eat in Amsterdam when I discovered much to my surprise that Indonesian food is a large part of the identity of the Netherlands.
 This is due to the Dutch East India Trading company and the arrival of former Dutch colonials and people from the colonies migrating to the Netherlands.
 I told Michelle this and her boyfriend researched until he found one of the best rated Surinamese restaurants in town called Warung Spang Makandra.
 I had no idea what I was getting myself into, but it was delicious!!!

 Fill up on cheese samples from the Amsterdam Cheese Company